 - $100,000 in total bodily injury per accident

 What are other required types of car insurance in Michigan?

 Michigan also requires you to carry property protection insurance (PPI) with a $1 million limit per accident, as well as personal injury protection (PIP).

 Important Note: Michigan's recently updated no-fault law gives Michigan drivers more options for PIP coverage.
 Learn more about the change.

 PPI helps to cover costs if you accidentally damage another person's property in your state with your vehicle.
 PIP covers your medical costs, as well as lost wages and death benefits, and pays out regardless of who is at fault.

 Ready to make the switch?
-Drivers nationwide who switch and save with Progressive save over $750 on average.* Get an auto insurance quote today.
+Drivers nationwide who switch and save with Progressive save nearly $750 on average.* Get an auto insurance quote today.

 Consider comprehensive and collision coverage

-Adding comprehensive and collision coverage makes sense for many drivers, especially those who want to avoid paying for repairs or a new vehicle if their current car is ever damaged.
-These coverages apply if your car is stolen, or if it's damaged in a collision or other covered mishap.
+Adding comprehensive and collision coverage makes sense for many drivers, especially those who want to avoid paying for repairs or a new vehicle if their current car ever gets damaged.
+These coverages apply if your car gets stolen or damaged in a collision or other covered mishap.
 You're typically required to carry these coverages if you lease or finance a vehicle.

-If your car is damaged in an accident, Michigan's mini-tort law allows you to recover up to $3,000 from the at-fault driver's insurance company for repairs.
-With mini-tort coverage, you're covered for this type of claim up to the limits you select on your policy.
+If your car is damaged in an accident, Michigan's tort law allows you to recover up to $3,000 from the at-fault driver's insurance company for repairs.
+With mini-tort Michigan coverage (also known as limited property damage liability), you're covered for this type of claim up to the limits you select on your policy.